Traffic Calming Policy:

-The policy is intended to deal with all forms of traffic calming devices and their use on residential streets including Local and Collector Roads as designated in the Official Plan.
+The policy deals with all forms of traffic calming devices and their use on residential streets including Local and Collector Roads as designated in the Official Plan.

-Traffic calming is intended to improve the enjoyment and pedestrian friendliness of the neighbourhood under review by reducing traffic speed and volume on a group of streets within a specific geographical area by implementing proven methods to reduce identified problems.
+Traffic calming is intended to improve the enjoyment and pedestrian friendliness of the neighbourhood under review by reducing traffic speed and volume on a group of streets within a specific geographical area and by implementing proven methods to reduce identified problems.
 The policy provides a framework that will enable the City Administration to determine proper and effective courses of action when dealing with concerns relating to traffic volume, excessive speed, and pedestrian and vehicular safety.

 The current Traffic Calming Policy was approved by Council on September 21, 2015 (M394/2015).
 The policy is available online for anyone to view or print in portable document format (PDF) below: